 - to enable you to participate in our competitions and other promotions;

-- to advertise and market upcoming events (unless it is required or appropriate to gain your consent – please see our section below on Marketing and advertising);
+- to advertise and market upcoming events (unless it is required or appropriate to gain your consent);

 - to produce films or take photographs of events.
 Where possible we will seek your consent beforehand; however, in some instances this may not be possible (for example if you appear in a background shot).
 We will endeavour to alert individuals to the fact that filming/photography may be taking place where it is practicable to do so;

-- capturing images on our CCTV system at Japan House London for the purposes of security and detecting criminal activities (please see our CCTV policy here); and
+- capturing images on our CCTV system at Japan House London for the purposes of security and detecting criminal activities; and

-- to analyse and improve the services we provide, including processing feedback, conducting market research.
+- to analyse and improve the services we provide, including improving our website, processing feedback and conducting market research.
 We store survey responses on our CRM system; however, we only use this information for general market research and analysis purpose and not to target our marketing communications.

-In this respect, we will provide your data to third parties who assist us in conducting our operations such as our caterers, event organisers, payment providers, IT providers, security providers and delivery companies.
-In addition, for the purposes outlined above, we will also share your data with organisations we use for our marketing operations and partners who are involved in our competitions (for example, sponsors who require your information to administer prizes).
+In this respect, we will provide your data to third parties who assist us in conducting our operations such as our caterers, event organisers, payment providers, IT providers, security providers, and delivery companies.
+In addition, for the purposes outlined above, we will also share your data with organisations we use for our marketing operations, visitor surveys and analysis, and partners who are involved in our competitions (for example, sponsors who require your information to administer prizes).

-We process your Personal Data for our compliance with our legal obligations including for tax and reporting requirements, and to report crimes and serious incidents, and to comply with our legal duty of care towards visitors.
+We process your Personal Data for our compliance with our legal obligations including for tax and reporting requirements, to report crimes and serious incidents, and to comply with our legal duty of care towards visitors.
 In this respect and if required, we will share your data with HMRC, the Charity Commission, the police and other competent authorities.

 Please note that where our processing of your personal data relies on your consent and where you then withdraw that consent, we may not be able to provide all or some aspects of our services to you and/or it may affect the provision of our services.